Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 chapters where the focus is on generating soil maps, interpreting accuracy results and similar.

+Please note that this chapter draws extensively from materials previously published as part of the specifications for the *GlobalSoilMap* project [@Arrouays201493].
+Large blocks of text extracted verbatum from these prevously published *GlobalSoilMap* specifications were, in fact, originally largely composed and written by the second author of this chapter in his former role as Science Coordinator for the *GlobalSoilMap* project.
+We acknowledge the source of much of the content of this chapter as having originated from the previously published *GlobalSoilMap* specifications

 The R tutorial at the end of the chaper reviews soil data classes and functions for R. It illustrates how to organize and reformat soil data in R for spatial analysis, how to import soil data into R and how to export data and plot it in Google Earth.